vidister/gimp-web/content/news/2017-04-19_Schumaml-interview-WilberWeek2017.md

 **S:** Feature-wise, I'm quite OK with what GIMP is right now.
 I have to admit that some of the current stuff in the GIMP development version is still above my head - for example, I have no real concept yet of the difference between compositing and blending.
 Learning that it was 2 different things was quite useful.
 I hope that we can get the documentation of GIMP up-to-speed in time.

 I'm more concerned about the project management.
 As in: how do we decide what new features go into GIMP, how they get into GIMP, and what GIMP development will look like.
 Particularly post-2.10.
-You can see it yourself.
-Right now, our release cycles are much too long.
+You can see it yourself: Right now, our release cycles are much too long.
 Even the fact that we _have_ actual release cycles is probably bad.
 If you have a look at services like Twitter or similar, they are constantly releasing.
 They just push new features out to the people and there is a constant review "*this is working, this is not working*".
 With our long release cycles, users get surprised by "*Oh this does not work as it used to.
 Why have they changed it?*".

 The project is still a bit old-fashioned in regard to releases.
 We are trailing current development models.
 "Development models" is the term I use because I'm not sure how to refer to this.
 I'm intrigued by the idea of having stable branches with continuously added new features, but I'm not quite sure if I want 2.10 to be constantly evolving.
 I would prefer to have 2.12.
 That's details.